 Why Dogs Bite

-Unfortunately, whether to defend their territory, because they are scared or have been startled, they feel threatened, they are protecting something valuable to them, their prey drive is triggered by someone running by, or for no apparent reason at all, dogs will sometimes attack.
+While they are almost universally considered our best friends, dogs are still animals and can bite.
+Whether to defend their territory, because they are scared or have been startled, they feel threatened, they are protecting something valuable to them, their prey drive is triggered by someone running by, or for no apparent reason at all, dogs will sometimes attack.
+According to WebMD, dogs bite about 4.7 million Americans each year, with half of them being children between the ages of 5 and 9,

 Washington Imposes Strict Liability for Dog Bites